 A railing welded into the rock marks the lookout on Taft Point.
 The point is named after William Howard Taft, the 27th president of the United States who visited the park in 1909.
 Perhaps the president was looking for views similar to nearby Glacier Point without all the crowds.
 This is what you will find today.

 The road to the trailhead, Glacier Point Road, closes in the winter, so check road conditions if you are planning to hit the trail before Memorial Day.
 Taft Point Trail is an excellent summertime hike.

 To get to the trailhead: From Highway 41, ten miles south of Yosemite Valley and seventeen miles from the south entrance, turn east onto Glacier Point Road.
 Drive thirteen miles to the well-marked trailhead, located two miles from the end of the road at Glacier Point.
 The trailhead is shared by Sentinel Dome Trail, which heads northeast.
 Taft Point Trail heads west to the canyon’s edge.

 Trailhead address: Glacier Point Road, Yosemite National Park, CA 95389

-View Taft Point Trail in Yosemite National Park in a larger map
+View Yosemite National Park in a larger map

-This 10-mile one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible.
+This nearly 10-mile long one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible.